dapr/docs/daprdocs/content/en/operations/monitoring/tracing/open-telemetry-collector-appinsights.md

 title: "Using OpenTelemetry Collector to collect traces to send to AppInsights"
 linkTitle: "Using the OpenTelemetry for Azure AppInsights"
 weight: 1000
-description: "How to use Dapr to push trace events to Azure Application Insights, through the OpenTelemetry Collector."
+description: "How to push trace events to Azure Application Insights, using the OpenTelemetry Collector."
 ---

-Dapr can integrate with [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) using the Zipkin API.
-This guide walks through an example to use Dapr to push trace events to Azure Application Insights, through the OpenTelemetry Collector.
+Dapr integrates with [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) using the Zipkin API.
+This guide walks through an example using Dapr to push trace events to Azure Application Insights, using the OpenTelemetry Collector.

 ## Requirements